Top 15 Places To Visit In Zadar For A Perfect Blend Of History, Nature & Coastal Beauty

 Photo: Andrej Šalov / Wikimedia Commons

 The Sea Organ is a unique architectural sound art object and experimental musical instrument that creates sound using ocean waves.
 It was built into the city’s promenade and consists of underwater pipes that produce harmonic tones as water moves through them.
 The design allows the sea itself to compose constantly changing melodies.
 Visitors can sit on the stone steps, listening to the sounds while looking out at the Adriatic.
-It’s a peaceful spot to experience a mix of nature and engineering.
+It’s a peaceful spot to experience a mix of nature and engineering, and a key reason why is Zadar famous among travellers seeking both innovation and tranquility.

 Entry Fee: Free